peteruhnak/IconFactory/README.md

 If `MyIcons` class doesn't exist, it will be created in a category of the same name.

-This method will install all images not present in #MyIcons and remove all icons not present in the directory.
+This method will install all images not present in #MyIcons and remove all selectors representing images that are not longer present in the directory.

 ```st
 IconFactory